telerik/xaml-docs/controls/radgauge/getting-started/creating-numeric-gauge.md

 ## Defining a Numeric Gauge with a NumericScale

-There is no special container for the numeric scale, as for the radial or linear scales.
+There is no special container for the numeric scale, unlike the radial or linear scales.
 However you can use any of the 9 radial gauge and 2 linear gauge controls to wrap the __NumericScale__ control.
 Additionally you can put a NumericScale in a Grid container too.
 In order to define a numerical scale inside the __Gauge__ control you have to use the __NumericScale__ control.
 The __Gauge__ works as an __ItemsControl__, which takes __NumericScale__ controls as items.
 This means that you can have more than one scale inside the gauge.

 >To use the __RadGauge__ control and its components in XAML you have to declare the following namespace:
 >`xmlns:telerik="http://schemas.telerik.com/2008/xaml/presentation"`